 Here are a few ways to optimize and strengthen your product page copy.

-Why should visitors spend their money on your product?
+Be concise and specific in your product descriptions, highlighting the key features and benefits.
+Consider why visitors should spend their money on your product.
 How does it address the issues they're seeking to solve?
-What makes your product better than your competitor’s?
+Why is your product better than the competition?
+How will this product change their life?

-Product page copy is your pitch to potential customers, so make sure your language is accurate and appealing.
-If you're selling a more technical product, add an edited version of the manufacturer’s product description after the product copy.
+Product page copy is your pitch to potential customers, so make sure the language is accurate and appealing.
+If your product has technical specifications, include them on the product page.
+These details can be particularly important for customers who are researching products in depth.

 Leverage Search Engine Optimization (SEO)